pathmatics/blog/_posts/2019-07-10-how-to-build-chromium.markdown

 ---
 layout: post
-title:  "How to Build Chromium Package in Ubuntu"
+title:  "How to a Build Specific Chromium Version Package in Ubuntu"
 date:   2019-07-10 16:00:00 -0600
 categories: chromium debian ubuntu linux
 ---
 At Pathmatics, we leverage the open source Chromium browser in a lot of our tools.
-We fix on a particular version and then need to modify the source code in some way.
-This requires building custom Chromium packages for Ubuntu.
-Here I'll document how you accomplish that:
+Early on we realized we'd love to be able to tweak certain browser behaviors, which led us to trying to figure out how to build Chromium ourselves.
+Adding to this difficulty is that we want to fix on a particular public release of Chromium (one that matches the public Chrome releases).

+There are a lot of guides across the web on how to build Chromium (start with the offical one here [Build Chromium](https://www.chromium.org/developers/how-tos/get-the-code)), but if you need to fix on a particular version, things get harder, and aren't documented nearly as well.

+Here is the procedure we use (generally we spin up an instance in AWS to run our build):

 *This example was exectued on an AWS EC2 Ubuntu 18.04 instance sized i3.4xl*